A Brief History

 Coach has grown to 12,000 employees and has revenues of well over $3 billion per year.
 Still headquartered on West 34th Street in New York, the company even puts their name on wristwatches and eye-wear along with all the other men’s and women’s accessories.

-What designer labels do you like best, and why?
+Question for students (and subscribers): What designer labels do you like best, and why?
 How about the ones you like the least?
-Share your opinions in the comments section.
+Share your opinions in the comments section below this article.

 Your readership is much appreciated!